Apple supplier review uncovers fewer child labor cases

 Apple, the world's most valuable technology company, has been accused by labor rights groups of building profits on the back of poorly treated and underpaid workers in Asia.

 The company, which sold 150 million iPhones in 2013, audited 451 plants operated by various parts suppliers.
-Collectively, these plants employ nearly 1.5 million people. (link.reuters.com/fac86v)
+Collectively, these plants employ nearly 1.5 million people. ()

 Apple's latest audit found 23 underage workers at companies supplying it with components.
 The previous year's audit had uncovered 74 underage workers at a single supplier.

-In the report, Apple said some third-party recruiters had hired young workers illegally and without the knowledge of the hiring companies. (r.reuters.com/gyc86v)
+In the report, Apple said some third-party recruiters had hired young workers illegally and without the knowledge of the hiring companies. ()

 Cupertino, Califorina-based Apple relies heavily on Asian partners, such as Taiwan's Foxconn Technology Group, for the assembly of its iPhones and iPads.